 Jessica Lambert, a citizen of the Choctaw Nation and a first-generation descendant of the Eastern Band of Cherokee Indians, is from Chapel Hill, NC.
-She is a junior at Princeton pursuing an undergraduate degree in political anthropology with a focus on Indigenous and environmental anthropology and certificates in environmental studies, as well as technology & society (energy track).
+She is a senior at Princeton pursuing an undergraduate degree in political anthropology with a focus on Indigenous and environmental anthropology and certificates in environmental studies, as well as technology & society (energy track).
 Jessica hopes to illuminate the impacts of industrial environmental contamination and climate change on American Indian and Alaska Native identities, public and environmental health, tribal policy, and economies.

 Outside the classroom, Jessica is working hard to expand access to higher education for American Indian students and augment the university’s resources and support of Native students.
 She is co-president of Natives at Princeton, serves on the Indigeneity at Princeton Task Force, and is an advising fellow with Matriculate.